Mira Kubasińska: Music career

 In 1963, Kubasińska sung a cover of "Let's Twist Again," originally by American rock and roll singer Chubby Checker, with blues guitar player Tadeusz Nalepa at the Young Talent Festival in Szczecin, Pomerania.

 Kubasińska and Nalepa became close during rehearsals, exchanged addresses and wrote each other letters.
-They married at the Civil Registry Office, Wałbrzych on 8 January 1964.
+They married at the Civil Registry Office in Wałbrzych on 8 January 1964.
 They had one son, Piotr Nalepa, who was born in 1965 and became a guitarist.

 During the early 1960s, Kubasińska sometimes sung for the "edgy" blues rock band Blackout, with members including her husband and Stanisław Guzek (also known as Stan Borys).
 Blackout's biggest hit was the anti-war song "Wyspa."

 In 1965 and 1966 Blackout toured with the British group London Beats in both Poland and England.
 Kubasińska was only permitted to travel abroad from Poland (then under the leadership of Władysław Gomułka of the Polish United Workers' Party) as she was a married woman and mother.

-After Guzek left Blackout in February 1968, Kubasińska became lead singer of the reformed and renamed band Breakout.
-Her husband was the guitarist and the band were managed by Polish journalist and musician Franciszek Walicki.
+After Guzek left Blackout in February 1968, Kubasińska became the lead singer of the reformed and renamed band Breakout.
+Her husband was the guitarist, and the band were managed by Polish journalist and musician Franciszek Walicki.